cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 The TZDist module is designed to use the IANA Time Zone Database data (a.k.a.
 Olson Database) converted to the iCalendar format.

-We provide a modified `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format, in the `cyrus-timezones package
+`vzic <https://github.com/libical/vzic>`_ does convert the IANA TZ DB to iCalendar format.
+For each time zone it creates a separate file with its own TZID property.
-<https://github.com/cyrusimap/cyrus-timezones>`_ to make the following steps
+The TZID property can have a vendor prefix, that is fixed when compiling vzic by the ``TZID_PREFIX`` Makefile variable, which defaults to `/citadel.org/%D_1/`.
+Cyrus IMAP requires that the vendor prefix is the empty string.

-easier.
+The `cyrus-timezones package<https://github.com/cyrusimap/cyrus-timezones>`_ provides a vzic, which sets TZID_PREFIX to the emtpy string.

 The steps to populate the ``zoneinfo_dir`` directory are: